-In accordance with Government Auditing Standards, we have also issued our report dated October 21, 2019, on our consideration of the Organization's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Organization's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 17, 2022 on our consideration of Organization's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Organization's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Map Academy Charter School's internal control over financial reporting and compliance.

-wingston Heypes P.C.
+Twingsdon + Wayner, P. C.

-Ware, Massachusetts October 21, 2019
+Ware, Massachusetts October 17, 2022

-Management's Discussion and Analysis (Unaudited) June 30, 2019
+Management's Discussion and Analysis (Unaudited) June 30, 2022

-The following discussion and analysis of Map Academy Charter School (the "School") and MAP Education, Inc. (the "Foundation") (collectively, the "Organization") financial performance provides an overview of the Organization's financial activities for the fiscal year ended June 30, 2019.
-Please read it in conjunction with the Organization's combined general purpose financial statements and the related notes to the combined general purpose financial statements, which begin on page 7.
+The following discussion and analysis of Map Academy Charter School (the "School") and Map Education, Inc.'s (the "Foundation") (collectively, the "Organization") financial performance provides an overview of the Organization's financial activities for the fiscal year ended June 30, 2022.
+Please read it in conjunction with the Organization's combined general purpose financial statements and the related notes to the combined general purpose financial statements, which begin on page 8.